STorM32-NT, getting rid of I2C errors, and other cool advantages … see here 🙂

-I present here the STorM32 BGC project.
+I present here the STorM32 project.
 It is a controller for brushless gimbals with 3 axes, and is based on a STM32 32-bit microcontroller.

-The project actually consists of three parts, the STorM32 BGC controller board, the firmware o323BGC for this board, and the Windows GUI o323BGCTool:
+The project actually consists of three parts, the STorM32 controller board, the firmware o323BGC for this board, and the Windows GUI o323BGCTool:

 (open source, see here)